-At the time of Mulay's direct appeal, the Tenth Circuit had settled this issue regarding the effect of Kansas's presumptive guideline sentencing scheme on the determination of whether a Kansas offense of conviction was punishable in excess of one year.
+At the time when the defendant could have taken a direct appeal, the Tenth Circuit had settled this issue regarding the effect of Kansas's presumptive guideline sentencing scheme on the determination of whether a Kansas offense of conviction was punishable in excess of one year.
 See United States v.
 Arnold, 113 F.3d 1146, 1148 (10th Cir.
 1997).
 The panel in Arnold wrote: